gavinyork/zephyr3d/doc/markdown/scene.scenenode.name.md

 ## SceneNode.name property

-Name of the scene node
+Display name of the node (for UI/debugging).

 **Signature:**